miguelgrinberg/Flask-SocketIO/docs/index.rst

 used.
 But when working with a message queue, it is very likely that the Python package that talks to the message queue service will hang if the Python standard library is not monkey patched.

+It is important to note that an external process that wants to connect to a SocketIO server does not need to use eventlet or gevent like the main server.
+Having a server use a coroutine framework, while an external process does not is not a problem.
+For example, Celery workers do not need to be configured to use eventlet or gevent just because the main server does.
+But if your external process does use a coroutine framework for whatever reason, then monkey patching is likely required, so that the messaque queue accesses coroutine friendly functions and classes.

 API Reference
 -------------